 Keeping the Track

-Moreover, Keeping track of where the bills are in the process is one of the most difficult challenges for many organizations.
+Moreover, keeping track of where bills are in the approval process is one of the most difficult challenges for many organisations.
 Who owns them?
-Who is supposed to be approving them but isn’t?
-What’s the snag?
-A manual system provides no insight into the AP process.
-Instead, it creates black holes in which invoices disappear, become stalled, and are not paid on time.
-Aside from digging through files and hoping to find the missing document, there is no efficient way to retrieve information about a specific invoice or vendor.
-Numerous emails and phone calls for assistance from people who may have seen it waste time for the entire organization may not even produce useful results.
+Who is supposed to approve them but hasn’t?
+Where is the bottleneck?
+A manual system provides little visibility into the AP process, creating black holes where invoices disappear, become stalled, and are not paid on time.
+Aside from digging through files and hoping to find a missing document, there is no efficient way to retrieve information about a specific invoice or vendor.

-And if some invoices have an exemption from approval, it is often impossible to say that the AP specialist does not memorize the manual setup.
-For something which ought to have accelerated, this can mean delayed payment.
+And if some invoices have an exemption from approval, it is often impossible to verify unless the AP specialist memorises the manual setup.
+What should be a streamlined process can quickly lead to payment delays.

 Staying in Control